 Centralized Monitoring for Improved Incident Management

 A single Edgeworth agent can remotely cover 25-30 properties with extreme precision and effectiveness with the support of Edgeworth’s smart technology, which features state of the art video surveillance with built-in artificial intelligence.
-Monitoring takes place at Edgeworth’s state of the art Command Center in Pittsburgh, where highly trained agents with backgrounds in military, law enforcement and customer service proactively manage incidents by communicating directly to threatening or unauthorized individuals.
+Monitoring takes place at Edgeworth’s state of the art Monitoring Center in Pittsburgh, where highly trained agents with backgrounds in military, law enforcement and customer service proactively manage incidents by communicating directly to threatening or unauthorized individuals.
 Agents are thoroughly vetted and complete regular, rigorous training including real-life training simulations to ensure they can respond to any incident with authority and professionalism—this type of ongoing training program is often lacking for on-site security guards.

 Comprehensive Coverage for More Effective Security